 The licensing process of a newly developed Makhado New Landfill site, three refuse transfer stations and closure and rehabilitation licensing process for an existing Vondeling dumping site was funded by Limpopo Department of Economic Development, Tourism and Environment (LEDET) with the assistance from the National Department of Environmental affairs (DEA).
 The municipality managed to reduce its service delivery backlog by 60% though Youth Jobs in Waste program.
 The Youth Jobs in Waste program provided the municipality with 16 beneficiaries who worked as landfill assistance, waste collection administrators, environmental awareness and educators and were deployed in all Makhado three regions.
-The program also provided the municipality with landfill site office and mobile/ portable site entrance weigh-pad.
+The program also provided the municipality with landfill site office and mobile/portable site entrance weigh-pad.

-Through Expanded Public Works Program (EPWP), the National Department of Public Works is giving the municipality an incentive grant to sustain Makhado Litter Picking project which employed 120 EPWP beneficiaries on an annual basis since 2011 till to date.
+Through Expanded Public Works Program (EPWP), the National Department of Public Works is giving the municipality an incentive grant to sustain Makhado Litter Picking project which employed 350 EPWP beneficiaries on an annual basis since 2011 till to date.

-The municipality has partnered with Dzanani Waste recyclers and Matongoni trading project that is assisting the municipality by recovering all recyclable material from all municipal waste management facilities and in the CBD area.
+The municipality has partnered with Trash Converters, Waste Aside and Vhofhanani Cooperative that are assisting the municipality by recovering all recyclable material from all municipal waste management facilities and in the CBD area.